aws/aws-advanced-nodejs-wrapper/docs/development-guide/DevelopmentGuide.md

 ### Performance Tests

-The AWS NodeJS Wrapper has 2 types of performance tests:
+The AWS Advanced NodeJS Wrapper has 2 types of performance tests:

 1. manually-triggered performance tests measuring the failover and enhanced failure monitoring plugins' performance under different configurations.
-2. benchmarks measuring the AWS NodeJS Wrapper's overhead when executing simple methods using the [benny benchmarking framework](https://www.npmjs.com/package/benny).
+2. benchmarks measuring the AWS Advanced NodeJS Wrapper's overhead when executing simple methods using the [benny benchmarking framework](https://www.npmjs.com/package/benny).

-#### AWS NodeJS Wrapper Benchmarks
+#### AWS Advanced NodeJS Wrapper Benchmarks

-There are specific benchmarks measuring the AWS NodeJS Wrapper's [pipelines](Pipelines.md).
-The goal of these benchmarks is to measure the overhead of using the AWS NodeJS Wrapper with multiple plugins enabled.
+There are specific benchmarks measuring the AWS Advanced NodeJS Wrapper's [pipelines](Pipelines.md).
+The goal of these benchmarks is to measure the overhead of using the AWS Advanced NodeJS Wrapper with multiple plugins enabled.
 These benchmarks do not make actual connections to the databases, and they test connections with different numbers of simple test plugins and with the default plugin combination which consists of the [aurora connection tracker](../using-the-nodejs-wrapper/using-plugins/UsingTheAuroraConnectionTrackerPlugin.md), [failover](../using-the-nodejs-wrapper/using-plugins/UsingTheFailoverPlugin.md), and [host monitoring](../using-the-nodejs-wrapper/using-plugins/UsingTheHostMonitoringPlugin.md).
 The images below represent the benchmarks for the `connect`, `execute` and `releaseResources` pipelines.

 ##### [Connect Pipeline](Pipelines.md#connect-pipeline)